 John J. Reynolds

-He championed international conservation in the NPS, advised on park issues in 12 countries, and was US Delegate to the World Heritage Committee.
+He championed international conservation in the NPS, advised on park issues in 12 countries and was US Delegate to the World Heritage Committee.

-He represented the Secretary of the Interior on the board of the Presidio Trust.
+He represented the secretary of the interior on the board of the Presidio Trust.
 He chaired federal advisory groups for Flight 93 National Memorial, John Smith Trail and Fort Hancock 21st Century.
-He was Virginia Citizens Representative to the Chesapeake Bay Commission and a member of the California State Parks Commission.
-He currently serves on the board of the Fort Monroe Authority and the steering committee for the Chesapeake Conservation Partnership.
-He is a Fellow of the American Society of Landscape Architects.
+He was Virginia citizens’ representative to the Chesapeake Bay Commission and a member of the California State Parks Commission.
+He currently serves on the board of the Fort Monroe Authority and was a founding member of the steering committee for the Chesapeake Conservation Partnership.
+He is a fellow of the American Society of Landscape Architects.

 He lives in Crozet, VA and is married to Barbara (Bobbie) Reynolds.